Summarize text based on user feedback

 Summarize text using LexRank, TextRank, BART, and T5 models

-Generate a summary of a PDF document
+Generate a short summary from a document

 OpenAI's summarize_from_feedback is a text summarization model designed to generate concise and accurate summaries of input text based on user-provided feedback.
 This model leverages feedback to refine its outputs, ensuring that summaries align closely with user expectations and requirements.
 It is particularly useful for tasks where iterative improvement and precision are essential.